DaLastKnight/DynoAdventures/README.md

  ## Features
  - Has a title screen with instructions on it
- - Has a dash mechanic
+ - Has a dash mechanic for player
  - Enemies can detect players from a distance and head to their position
  - Attacking enemies does a knockback effect